Public Health Entomology - Certificate

 Eligibility Requirements for Application and Entrance:

-- Complete a minimum of one course from both Category I and Category II with a grade of "B" or better and a cumulative Texas A&M University 2.0 GPA or better
+- Complete a minimum of one course from both Category I and Category II with a grade of B or better.

-- Students must complete and submit application before completion of 75 total credit hours.
+- Students must complete Eligibility Requirement 1 and submit application before completion of 75 total credit hours.

 To Complete the Certification, Students Must:

-- Successfully complete courses in Category I-III PRIOR to enrollment in Category IV ENTO 425
+- Successfully complete courses in Category I-III PRIOR to enrollment in Category IV.

-For additional information and to discuss the scheduling of these courses upon successful completion of your entrance requirements, please contact a member of the Entomology Academic Advising Team to schedule an appointment to submit your Public Health Certificate Application.
+For additional information and to discuss the scheduling of these courses upon successful completion of your entrance requirements, please contact a member of the Entomology Academic Advising Team to submit your Certificate in Public Health Entomology Application.